donnybrilliant/terminal.sh/README.md

 # TODO:

+- createLocalServer not working

 - tools not being properly set up for autocomplete at some point (initialization?)
 - ssh :exit is weird..
 - why can i connect directly to a localNetwork?
+THIS COULD BE A TOOL!!!
+- fix get syntax if already on server get <tool>

 - fix ssh_exploit and others to follow same pattern
 - do i need an isinsshmode in commandprocessor now? -rootkit etc.